dankuck/dankuck.github.io/_posts/2017-02-24-broken-js-promises.md

 ---
 layout: post
 title: "JavaScript and Broken Promises"
-page_img:
+page_img: /assets/js.png
 page_img_desc: ""
 no_ad: 1
 draft: 1
 ---

-I was curious what happens if a JavaScript Promise never resolves.
+I Googled to see what happens if a JavaScript Promise never resolves.
 Google wasn't very informative; it only gave more questions.
 So I'm going to work it out.

 The TL;DR is that it depends on the code you give it.
 There are no bad consequences, such as memory leaks, unless you give it code that would have had that problem anyway.